walles/riff/README.md

 ## Misc

-- On Linux, require line numbers in backtraces in release builds, update panic tests in `ci.sh`
 - Put argv contents in crash report
-- Make the Linux binary smaller
 - Bound how-much-to-highlight restriction by number of characters highlighted rather than by number of tokens highlighted
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being